Turkey Meatball Vegetable Soup (Slow Cooker or Stovetop!)

 Instructions

-- Make the meatballs by combining the grated onion, nutritional yeast, salt, garlic powder, flour, and turkey in a medium bowl.
+- Make the Meatballs: Combine the grated onion, Parmesan, 1 teaspoon of salt, granulated garlic, breadcrumbs, and turkey in a medium bowl.
 Stir until well combined, being careful not to over-mix.
-Form into meatballs, about 1 teaspoon each.
+Form into small meatballs, about 1 teaspoon each.
+The mixture will be stick, so wet your hands in between rolling if necessary.

-- Heat 1 tablespoon olive oil in a Dutch oven or large pot over medium heat.
-Add the onion and pinch of salt and cook until soft, about 5-8 minutes.
+- Cook the Onion: Heat 1 tablespoon of olive oil in a Dutch oven or large pot over medium heat.
+Add the onion and ½ teaspoon of the salt and cook until soft, about 5-8 minutes.

 Notes